moltenform/scite-files/files/translations.md

 <a name="how_to_make_translation"></a>
 ### Making a translation

-* Download the latest [locale.properties](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/translations/locale.en.properties) file
+* Download the latest [locale.properties](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/translations/locale.en.properties) file.
+Version 3.7.5 is the most recent version that added text to translate

 * Edit this file and fill in each line that ends with =